I used to judge my friend who chose to formula feed from the start, without even

 "This Time Is Short"

-Time is short.
+is short.
 Before you know it, you won't remember all of these emotions you are feeling, and hopefully you will be able to forget any guilt or shame.
 I urge you to pick my formula-fed daughter out of a crowd of children who were breastfed.
 Yeah, that's not going to happen.
+"There Are Benefits"

 You are the expert in what's best for you, your body, your lifestyle, and your family.
 Fortunately, we have choices in how to feed our babies that moms didn't always have way back when.
 In other words, we're lucky.